 Introduction

 We will be deploying a simple geoprocessing worker that creates a grid around a vector input.
-The script is written in Python.Step 1 — Download the Starter Worker
+The script is written in Python.Step 1 — Download the Starter Script

-Download the starter worker folder here and save it somewhere on your machine — your home directory or Desktop works fine.- macOS
+Download the starter worker script and save it in an isolated folder somewhere on your machine — your home directory or Desktop works fine.- macOS

 - Windows